12 Tips for When You’re Too Darn Busy to Get Sick

 “Getting a flu shot is the most effective way to protect yourself and your family from getting the flu,” according to Dr. Sussman.
 Even in the middle of winter, it’s not too late to get vaccinated; flu season typically peaks in January or February.
 (Not surprising given that cold weather raises your risk of getting sick.)

 There’s a direct correlation between how much skin you expose and the amount of body heat you lose.
 (It’s called catching a chill for a reason.)
-Research from the Proceedings of the National Academy of Sciences of the United States of America suggests that cold temperatures may depress your immunity, leaving you more vulnerable to viral infection.
+Research done in mice from the Proceedings of the National Academy of Sciences of the United States of America suggests that cold temperatures may depress your immunity, leaving you more vulnerable to viral infection.
 So do yourself a favor and prepare to get cozy—we’re talking sweaters, scarves, gloves, hats, coats, warm socks, and boots.
 Don’t miss the surprising reason you should wear a hat this winter.

 Take your vitamins